tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 * Marketing landing page: y/n
 * Email to general devs: y/n
-* Email to targeted subset of devs: y/n
+* Email to a targeted subset of devs: y/n
 * Paid advertising efforts: y/n
 * Have you reached out to anyone in Marketing? y/n